jerrywickey/AJAX-Encryption/README.md

 ===============
 Jerry's Cryptography and AJAX javascript and PHP Library

-Ubiquitous Robust Encryption

-Any web page can easily employ robust encryption

-No SSL, no secure server needed. javascript and PHP function library does everything, even client to server URL encoding automatically
+Ubiquitous Robust Encryption.
+Any web page can easily employ robust encryption.
+No SSL, no secure server needed. javascript and PHP function library does everything, even client to server URL encoding automatically.
 RC4 over RSA really is just this easy

 js: <body onload= initCrypto( 1024 bit)